rust-lang/const-eval/promotion.md

 For this reason, only `const fn` that were explicitly marked with the `#[rustc_promotable]` attribute are subject to promotion.

-*Dynamic check.* The Miri engine already dynamically detects const safety violations, but the main point of promoteds is ruling them out statically.

 ### Drop